RAF Greenham Common: 501st Tactical Missile Wing

 Following the 1979 NATO Double-Track Decision, in June 1980, RAF Greenham Common was selected as one of two British bases for the USAF's mobile nuclear armed BGM-109G Gryphon Ground Launched Cruise Missile (GLCM).
 This missile was derived from the sea-launched Tomahawk Land Attack Missile.
 Some missiles were deployed at RAF Molesworth, but the majority of GLCMs were deployed at RAF Greenham Common.

 A Greenham Common Women's Peace Camp was established in protest at the deployment of cruise missiles in 1981.
 The protestors became known as "the Greenham women" or "peace women", and their 19-year protest drew worldwide media and public attention.

 After being equipped with the new weapons, the 501st Tactical Missile Wing was activated at Greenham Common on 1 July 1982.
-Following the ratification of the Intermediate-Range Nuclear Forces Treaty by U.S. President Ronald Reagan and the General Secretary of the CPSU Mikhail Gorbachev in June 1988, the last GLCMs at RAF Greenham Common were removed in March 1991, and the 501st Tactical Missile Wing was inactivated in May 1991.
-On 11 September 1992, the USAF returned RAF Greenham Common to the Ministry of Defence.
+Following the ratification of the Intermediate-Range Nuclear Forces Treaty by U.S. President Ronald Reagan and the General Secretary of the CPSU Mikhail Gorbachev in June 1988, the last GLCMs at RAF Greenham Common were removed in March 1991, and the 501st Tactical Missile Wing was deactivated in May 1991.